- The Enterprise

 Within a month of their emergence, they’ll all be dead and the eggs deposited into tree branches will hatch.
 The tiny nymphs will fall to the ground, burrow down and remain there for another 17 years, awaiting their turn in 2030.

-Those studying cicadas theorize that the insects remain underground for so long to avoid predators like birds.
+Those studying cicadas theorize that the insects remain underground for so long to avoid predators.
 It is supposed that they come out on staggered schedules so predators don’t get used to an annual buffet.
-But 17 years goes way beyond the lifespan of many birds, which is only five to seven years, Zyla said.
+But 17 years goes way beyond the lifespan of several birds, which is only five to seven years, Zyla said.

 And what kind of calendar are the cicadas using?